singingwolfboy/netlify-home/_posts/2015-12-02-a-step-by-step-hexo-netlify-cms.md

 Note that you don't need to create a folder for the project, as it comes inside a folder structure already.

-#### 3. Setup the Netlify CMS server
+#### 3. Setup the netlify CMS server
-To start the Netlify CMS server, we need to add users by running the following command for each user, we wish to add to the system (you will be asked for an email, a name and a password):
+To start the netlify CMS server, we need to add users by running the following command for each user, we wish to add to the system (you will be asked for an email, a name and a password):

 ```
 netlify-git-api users add